 Following Jesus was never meant to be a solo venture.
 In order to really thrive as Christians, we need to have meaningful relationships with each other, where we are encouraging one another to walk closely with Christ through all the ups and downs of life.

-Whether you’re brand new to EBC, or if you’ve been attending for a while, we want to help you get connected to the body of believers that call EBC their home church.
-Below you’ll find some great first steps for becoming an integrated part of EBC.
+Whether you’re brand new to EBC, or if you’ve been attending for awhile, we want to help you get connected to the body of believers that call EBC their home church.
+Below you’ll find some great first steps for become an integrated part of EBC.

 Join a Life Group